hifi-finance/docs/protocol/technical-reference/market-making/hifi-pool-registry.md

 Requirements:

-- The pool shouldn't have already been tracked.
+- The pool shouldn't be tracked.

 #### Parameters